 • deputy chief constable

-• chief constable.
+• chief constable/commissioner.

-In order to progress up the ranks to the role of sergeant or inspector, you'll need to show competency at your current level and then sit and pass examinations before applying for a job at the next rank up.
+To progress up the ranks to the role of sergeant or inspector, you'll need to show competency at your current level and then sit and pass examinations before applying for a job at the next rank up.
 For more information, see the national police promotion framework.

 The Fast Track Programme for serving police constables supports talented police officers to rise through the ranks to the most senior roles more quickly.
 To be eligible you should be looking to rise to the rank of inspector within two years and have the ambition and skills to make it to at least superintendent level.